How to Boost Your Fertility Through Diet

 National Nutrition Week October 11 to October 17

-This week is National Nutrition Week and a good reminder how important a nutritionally balanced diet is for both men and women.
+This week is National Nutrition Week.
+Which is a good reminder how important a nutrient balanced diet is for both men and women.

-Tryfor5 is an annual campaign powered by Nutrition Australia encouraging Australians to increase their vegetable consumption to the recommended five serves per day, launching each October during National Nutrition Week (where awareness is raised around the role of food on our health).
+Tryfor5 is an annual campaign powered by Nutrition Australia.
+It is encouraging Australians to increase their vegetable consumption to the recommended five serves per day.
+Launching each October during National Nutrition Week.
+Which is where awareness is raised around the role of food on our health.

 The Relationship between Nutrition and Fertility

 About one in 6 Australian couples of reproductive age experiences fertility problems.
 There are many causes of infertility.
-For about 2 in 5 couples it will be due to a sperm problem; in another 2 in 5 couples, there will be a problem with the woman’s reproductive system.
+For about 2 in 5 couples it will be due to a sperm problem and in another 2 in 5 couples, there will be a problem with the woman's reproductive system.

-The “Fertility Diet” study, published by a team of Harvard researchers in 2007 found women with ovulatory infertility who followed this eating pattern had a 66 percent lower risk of ovulatory infertility and a 27 percent reduced risk of infertility from other causes than women who didn’t follow the diet closely.
+The "Fertility Diet" study, published by a team of Harvard researchers in 2007.
+Found women with ovulatory infertility who followed this eating pattern had a 66 percent lower risk of ovulatory infertility.
+It also found a 27 percent reduced risk of infertility from other causes than women who didn't follow the diet closely.